Juniper-SE/Apstra_IBA_Probes/README.md

     - [Custom Telemetry Collectors](#custom-telemetry-collectors)

 <!-- To do (WIP Mehdi):

-- OPSF Neighbor Check
-  - Enhance the configlet, leverage Device-Context and add a Property-set.
-  - Enhance the probe to use State_Check processor to check for neighbour not in Full state.

 - Interface flap
-    - Report the bug on APIs for Widgets
+    - Report the observed bug on APIs for Widgets.

-- Interface Queue.
-    - Find a device with running traffic to execute the command on, get the output and document it.
-    - Design the probe.

-- Github actions:
-  - Investigate automation.
-Example check that .json files are proper JSON, check that Images directory only contains .png, check that a folder is in a gi ven sturcture.

 - Examples to add (Roadmap field to make it public).
-  - BFD telemetry (less important, since already documented)
+  - BFD telemetry (not a priority since already covered at Tech Summit)
-  - RoCEv2  We should have a public roadmap
   - VRF Scale https://apstrktr.atlassian.net/browse/RFE-2016
-  - "show pfe vxlan nh-usage" if any possible with some hacks
+  - "show pfe vxlan nh-usage" if any possible with some hacks, likely not !
   - Probe to monitor Route Table sizes - RIB/FIB > RFE-2511.
   - "show ddos-protection protocols" from UHS experience
   - Monitor the Routing Engine status
-  - show system alarms or show chassis alarms (discussed with Boris)

 -->

 <br>